icse18-FAST/FAST/README.md

-# FAST
+# FAST Approaches to Scalable Similarity-based Test Case Prioritization

-"FAST Approaches to Scalable Similarity-based Test Case Prioritization" online material.
+This repository is a companion page for an ICSE'18 submission.

-In this repository we provide the entirety of the material required to replicate the experiment, including: the implementation of the algorithms, the input data, and supplementary tools required to launch the experiment.
-In addition, the raw output experimental reaults are also provided.
+It contains all the material required for replicating our experiments, including: the implementation of the algorithms, the input data, and supplementary tools required to support the experiment.
+Some aditional results, not included in the paper for the sake of space, are also provided.

 Experiment replication
 ---------------